 For two years I was the music director at Hangar Hall School for Girls and was the music director for the cabaret show "Alma Desnuda" in Asheville, NC.
 I've been in several bands including Dunzip, Red Mango, Bayou Diesel, Pixiebilly, and my favorite personal project The Passionistas.
 My song "I Drove in Circles" placed in the John Hartford Memorial Songwriting Competition and the song "Pablito" was in the award winning film "Coyote."
 My songwriting and performing are nonconformist and non genre specific.
 Each of my records plays out as though it were actually a compilation of various artists.
 Current shows feature tunes that oscillate between a backwoods Carolina swamp and a Los Angeles street fair.

 I'm also a day sailor and a metalsmith.
 My handmade jewelry can be found at www.musicandmetalsshop.com.
 I prefer sleeping under the stars to the confines of building structures and spend a lot of time sleeping on my small sailboat anchored out in a cove on an Appalachian lake.
-If I can put the whole world down and just go sailing around my lake alone; I am in heaven.
-I am a proud sustainable home remodeler and spent a year building myself a really cool little house with cathedral ceilings finished out with reclaimed materials from old barns and falling down houses.
-And everyone wants to know about "the accident" that left me with a life time of jaw surgeries and medical bills.
+If I can put the whole world down and just go sailing around my lake and wake up in a remote cove; I am in heaven.
+I am a proud sustainable home remodeler and spent a year building myself a really cool little house with reclaimed materials from old barns and falling down houses.
+And everyone wants to know about "the accident" that left me with a lifetime of jaw surgeries and medical bills.
 But that's another story, and if you'd like to read it it's on the bio page of www.musicandmetsshop.com.
 Thanks for stopping by!